divineprog/MoSyncApps/HybridSQLDemo/Tutorial/HybridSQLTutorial.md

     maDBClose(db);

-Note that the above code contains no error checking, see the [Database C API guide](http://www.mosync.com/documentation/manualpages/sql-database-api) for further details on how to handle errors.
+Note that the above code contains no error checking, see the [Database C API guide](http://www.mosync.com/documentation/manualpages/sql-database-api) for further examples and details on how to handle errors.

 ## How the JavaScript to C++ bridge works

 The recent nightly builds of the MoSync SDK has a new binding mechanism that makes it easy to invoke C++ functions from JavaScript.
 This mechanism will also be available in the upcoming release of MoSync SDK 3.2.
-If you want to use the mechanism available in MoSync SDK 3.1, check out the tutorial [Extending HTML5 Apps with C++](http://www.mosync.com/documentation/manualpages/how-communicate-between-javascript-and-c-mosync). _Note that the code in this tutorial uses the new mechanism_ (only available in nightly builds until MoSync SDK 3.2 is released).
+If you want to use the mechanism available in MoSync SDK 3.1, check out the tutorial [Extending HTML5 Apps with C++](http://www.mosync.com/documentation/manualpages/how-communicate-between-javascript-and-c-mosync).

+_Note that the code in this tutorial uses the new mechanism_ (only available in [nightly builds](http://www.mosync.com/pages/previous-versions-source-code-and-night-builds) until MoSync SDK 3.2 is released).

 From JavaScript we use mosync.bridge.send to invoke C++ code.
 This function takes two parameters, an array of strings, and an optional callback function.
 When using the new binding mechanism, the first string in the array always must be "Custom" (indicating a custom call is being made).
 Here is an example: